-So, for a couple years I’ve had this recipe for Irish soda bread sitting around and intended on trying it out but finally just got around to it Friday night.
-Mr. Wishes was gone for the night snowboarding with a friend (yes, snowboarding weather Friday and shorts and T-shirt weather Sunday….welcome to Rochester, New York!)
-I took full advantage of a night to experiment with some St. Patrick’s day food.
-I also made shamrock shakes that I will be sharing with you later this week!
+So, for a couple years I’ve had this recipe for Irish Raisin Soda Bread sitting around and intended on trying it out but finally just got around to it the other night.
+I took full advantage of a night I had to myself to experiment with some St. Patrick’s day food.
+I also made shamrock shakes that you can find the recipe for here!

-Normally, I am not a huge fan of Irish soda bread as they always seem to be dry and bland to me.
+Normally, I am not a huge fan of Irish Raisin Soda Bread as they always seem to be dry and bland to me.
 I loved the taste and texture of this one, though.
 My house smelled amazing while this bread was baking – so amazing that I only let it cool for a few minutes because I couldn’t wait to taste it.
-It’s fabulous with the orange zest; I thought it really bumped up the flavor.
-You can leave this out and still have good results.
+I have zero patience!
+It is truly fabulous with the orange zest as I thought it really bumped up the flavor a notch.
+You can leave this out and still have good results, but I highly recommend that you don’t.
 The dough was definitely a little sticky and moist.
 It might be a bit hard to shape, but it will come together and this recipe really is easy to make overall.

 This bread would be great for breakfast, a snack, or dessert!
 I liked it best the next day toasted with butter.
 It’s a great way to celebrate St. Patty’s day!

-- 4 cups all-purpose flour, plus extra for currants
+- 4 cups all-purpose flour, plus extra for raisins/currants

 - 4 tablespoons (1/2 stick) cold unsalted butter, cut into ½-inch dice

 - 1 teaspoon grated orange zest (can leave out)

 - 1 cup raisins or currants